MBA in Consulting: Career Path

 What is the difference between an MBA in Consulting and a Master's in Consulting?

-A Master's in Consulting is a graduate program that focuses specifically on the consulting industry, while an MBA in Consulting is an MBA program with a specialization in consulting.
-An MBA program will generally provide a more well-rounded business education, including courses in finance, marketing, and operations management, while a Master's in Consulting program will focus more specifically on consulting-related topics.
+A Master's in Consulting is a graduate program focusing on the consulting industry, while an MBA in Consulting is an MBA program specializing in consulting.
+An MBA program generally provides a well-rounded business education, including finance, marketing, and operations management courses.
+In contrast, a Master's in Consulting program will focus more on consulting-related topics.

 Is an MBA in Consulting required for a career in consulting?